gilles-peskine-arm/mbedtls/docs/proposed/psa-driver-interface.md

 An example use case for updating the persistent state at arbitrary times is to renew a key that is used to encrypt communications between the application processor and the secure element.

 `psa_crypto_driver_get_persistent_state` does not identify the calling driver, so the driver needs to remember which driver it's calling.
 This may require a thread-local variable in a multithreaded core.
 Is this ok?

+### Randomness

+#### Input to `"add_entropy"`

+Should the input to the [`"add_entropy"` entry point](#entropy-injection) be a full-entropy buffer (with data from all entropy sources already mixed), raw entropy direct from the entropy sources, or give the core a choice?

+* Raw data: drivers must implement entropy mixing. `"add_entropy"` needs an extra parameter to indicate the amount of entropy in the data.
+The core must not do any conditioning.
+* Choice: drivers must implement entropy mixing. `"add_entropy"` needs an extra parameter to indicate the amount of entropy in the data.
+The core may do conditioning if it wants, but doesn't have to.
+* Full entropy: drivers don't need to do entropy mixing.

 <!--
 Local Variables: